 VLC is the king of all media… it plays almost anything on any platform, any time, any place.
 It’s great.
 Lately, however, I’ve been having issues with VLC skipping whenever I’m playing high-def media streaming over a network.

-The caching value here is set in milliseconds, so setting the value to 1000 will buffer for 1 second (the default is 600, or 0.6 seconds).
+If the file that is skipping is playing from a local hard drive, look for the “File Caching (ms)” option under “Advanced” on the right-hand side.
+The caching value here is set in milliseconds, so setting the value to 1000 will buffer for 1 second (the default is 300, or 0.3 seconds).
 The problem with setting this option too large is that if you want to manually skip to a new point in the file, there will be a larger lag while the content is buffered again.

 Hopefully at least one of these tips will solve your buffering problems.